jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_image_dimensions.rs - This example shows how to get some of the properties of an Image that will be used in an Excel worksheet.

+* doc_image_new_from_buffer.rs - This example shows how to create an image object from a u8 buffer.

 * doc_image_set_alt_text.rs - This example shows how to create an image object and set the alternative text to help accessibility.